lardawge/carrierwave_backgrounder/README.md

 Optionally you can add a column to the database which will be set to `true` when the background processing has started and to `false` when the background processing is complete.

+This is set to true in the after_commit hook when the job is created.
+It is very useful if you are waiting to notify the user of completion.

 ```ruby
 add_column :users, :avatar_processing, :boolean, null: false, default: false